-In this qualitative experiment, our aim was to assess and compare the generative properties of DGSM and GANs by inferring complete, prototypical appearances of places knowing only semantic categories.
+In this qualitative experiment, our aim was to assess properties of the generative models by examining generated place appearances.
 For DGSM, we conditioned on the semantic class variable and inferred the MPE state of the observation variables.
-The generated polar occupancy grids are illustrated in Fig. 6a-d.
-For GANs, we plot samples generated for random values of the noise variables z in Fig. 6e.
+The generated polar occupancy grids can be seen as prototypical appearances of places from each semantic category and are illustrated in Fig. 6a-d.
+For GANs, we plot samples generated for random values of the noise variables zin Fig. 6e.